Unsure which TID policy is right for you? You can compare Travel Insurance Direct policies and apply securely online.

 - Cover for business trips are to a maximum of 90 days

-If you are someone that will generally only make one major trip overseas each year and want comprehensive cover, The Works is likely to be a smarter option for you.
+If you are someone that will generally only make one major trip overseas each year and want comprehensive cover, The Works is likely to be a smarter option for you than multi-trip cover.
 This policy provides the same level of cover as the Annual Multi Trip (minus the business travel benefits).

 This is TID's more affordable budget policy.
-The main catch here is reduced benefits and a lower maximum age (75) in comparison to The Works (80).
+The main catches to be aware of may include reduced benefits and a lower maximum age (75) in comparison to The Works (80).

-Just because you are not travelling overseas to another country does not mean you should not have protective cover in place.
+Just because you are not travelling overseas to another country does not mean you should not consider travel insurance.
 Events such as trip cancellation, stolen items or rental vehicle insurance excess can still cause significant financial loss for domestic trips.
 Travel Insurance Direct offers cover for Australians under the age of 80.

 Key features of a domestic policy